rlucioni/recovery/process-book.md

 [Source, scraping method, cleanup]

-We are collecting our data by downloading pre-processed CSV files from [Zillow Real Estate Research](http://www.zillow.com/research/data/).
+We collected our data by downloading pre-processed CSV files from [Zillow Real Estate Research](http://www.zillow.com/research/data/).
+No scraping was required.

-We did not need to perform substantial data cleanup or data processing.
-Zillow’s CSV files come nicely cleaned and ready for use.
+We did not need to perform substantial data cleanup.
+Zillow’s CSV files come nicely cleaned and ready for processing.
 We used Zillow’s county-level data on median list price per square foot (`MedianListPricePerSqft.csv`), median percent of price reduction (`MedianPctOfPriceReduction.csv`), percent of listings with price reductions (`PctOfListingsWithPriceReductions.csv`), homes sold in the past year (`Turnover.csv`), and median [Zillow Rent Index](http://www.zillow.com/research/zillow-rent-index-methodology-2393/) per square foot (`ZriPerSqft.csv`).

 For several of the dimensions we are interested in, Zillow provides relatively complete monthly data dating back to at least 2010.
 This is perfect for the purposes of our project because it allows us to study the behavior of the housing market following the 2008 crash.
 Many counties, particularly those in the middle of the country, do not have Zillow data associated with them.
 However, in order to achieve our goal of exposing nationwide trends, we decided that it would be best to display these data-less counties in gray alongside those counties which do have data.

+Using our Python script `augment-topojson.py`, we were able to augment a standard JSON file containing US state and county geometries (`us-states-and-counties.json`) with Zillow data, inserting the data into each county's `properties` object.

-Zillow also has nationwide data stored in its "metro" datasets.
-We are extracting these national values for all 5 of our metrics so that we can compare counties to the nation as a whole.
+Zillow also has nationwide data stored in its "Metro" datasets.
+We use the `process-nationwide-data.py` Python script to extract these national values for all five of our target dimensions so that we can compare county trends to national trends.

 ### Exploratory Data Analysis ###